 As already mentioned, employers have a defence under the Equality Act if they take reasonably practical steps to prevent harassment taking place.
 In practice, an employer's first step is to ensure it has policies in place for protecting dignity at work that are appropriate for the organisation.
-These will include an equal opportunities policy and an anti-harassment and bullying policy (either separate or combined).
+These will include an equal opportunities policy and an anti-harassment and bullying policy (either separate or combined), which clearly distinguish between the different forms of harassment.

-In addition, employers should also review their disciplinary and grievance procedures to ensure they are appropriate and effective.
+Employers should also review their disciplinary and grievance procedures to ensure they are appropriate and effective.
 For example, a grievance procedure normally confirms to whom a grievance should be sent, e.g. a line manager.
 However, since this individual may be the harasser or bully, the policy should specify an alternative.

 Disciplinary policies often list examples of gross misconduct, so serious or persistent harassment and/or bullying should be included.
-Finally, IT usage policies should set out what is legitimate and acceptable email and internet use and confirm that workers should not use these systems to engage in harassment or bullying.
+IT usage policies should also set out what is legitimate and acceptable email and internet use and confirm that workers should not use these systems to engage in harassment or bullying.